No results found, please try again. Reset selections.

 |PHL 391||SENIOR CAPSTONE SEMINAR||4|

-The regular program of courses is supplemented by philosophical symposia, departmental colloquia, and mini-courses featuring prominent philosophers.
 Each student is expected to consult with their departmental advisor on course selection.
 With departmental permission, a senior may take one course selected from the graduate offerings in philosophy.
-They may take this course on a pass/fail basis.
-Certain courses in other departments are acceptable equivalents for philosophy credit.
+Certain courses in other departments may be acceptable equivalents for philosophy credit.
 Seniors who have a superior record in philosophy may petition to do a Senior Thesis.
-(Please note that PHL 100 or HON 105 or any 200-level PHL course is the prerequisite for all 300-level philosophy courses and for the 200-level History Sequence courses.)
+The regular program of courses is supplemented by philosophical symposia, departmental colloquia, and mini-courses featuring prominent philosophers